vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 ## Providing global config to your Vuelidate instance

-You can provide global configs to your Vuelidate instance using the third parameter of `useVuelidate` or by using the `validationsConfig`.
-These config options are used to change some core Vuelidate functionality, like `autoDirty`, `lazy`, `scope` and more.
-Learn all about them in [Validation Configuration](./api/configuration.md).
+You can provide configurations to your Vuelidate instance using the third parameter of `useVuelidate` or by using the `validationsConfig` for Options
+API.
+These config options are used to change some core Vuelidate functionality, like `$autoDirty`, `$lazy`, `$scope` and more.
+Read about each one in [Validation Configuration](./api/configuration.md).

 ### Config with Options API

+#### Using `validationConfig`

-If you prefer the Options API, you can specify a `validationConfig` object, that Vuelidate will read configs from.
+If you are using the Options API, you can specify a `validationConfig` object, that Vuelidate will read configs from.

 ```vue